 - Ph.D. - University of California at San Diego (1996)

 - Postdoc - University of California at San Francisco (1996-2000)

-- Professor and Vice Chair for Education
+- Professor and Vice Chair for Education, Department of Immunology

 My lab is currently pursuing several projects:

-1. The role of TIM-3 in T cells and mast cells
+1. The role of TIM-3 in CD8+ T cells

 2. Regulation of T cell and mast cell activation by PIK3IP1/TrIP, a novel regulator of PI3K

 Dr. Kane's lab has found that a novel transmembrane protein known as PIK3IP1 (PI3K-interacting protein 1) or TrIP (transmembrane inhibitor of PI3K) is expressed in both T cells and mast cells.
 This protein appears to restrict early activation of both cell types.
-The lab is currently characterizing mice with inducible deletion of TrIP to better understand how this protein functions in vivo.
+The lab is currently characterizing mice with inducible deletion of TrIP to better understand how this protein functions in vivo

 Pagliano O, Morrison RM, Chauvin JM, Banerjee H, Davar D, Ding Q, Tanegashima T, Gao W, Chakka SR, DeBlasio R, Lowin A, Kara K, Ka M, Zidi B, Amin R, Raphael I, Zhang S, Watkins SC, Sander C, Kirkwood JM, Bosenberg M, Anderson AC, Kuchroo VK, Kane LP, Korman AJ, Rajpal A, West SM, Han M, Bee C, Deng X, Schebye XM, Strop P, Zarour HM.
 (2022) Tim-3 mediates T cell trogocytosis to limit antitumor immunity.
 J. Clin.
 Invest.
 132(9):e152864.
 PMID: 35316223.
 PMC9057587.